Cookies on the SIM Sherpa website

 at VOXI.co.uk

-On all but the cheapest plan(s), VOXI also throw in their Endless Video benefit, which lets you stream YouTube, Netflix and all these other entertainment services without eating into your data.
+VOXI also include their Unlimited Video benefit on all but their cheapest plan, which allows you to stream YouTube, Netflix and these other entertainment apps on the go without using up your data.

-This could save potentially hundreds of GB if you’re a heavy streamer.
+This could save potentially hundreds or thousands of MB if you’re a heavy streamer.
 It’s especially great for tethering to screens with larger devices as that’s also covered by the benefit.

 These plans all include the benefit: